 - Vending service.

-There are two types of cafeteria service in practice:
+There are two types of cafeteria services available:

 This form of service is widely followed in institutional and industrial catering establishments.
 It consists of a straight line of counters containing a variety of hot and cold dishes displayed in order.

 Customers can move at will to any service point to select dishes and exit through the payment method.
-In this system, counters are not arranged in a straight line, but in shapes such as hollow square, U, echelon or saw tooth, and so on, depending on the number of dishes on offer and shape and size of area available.
+In this system, counters are not arranged in a straight line, but in shapes such as Hollow squares, U-shaped, echelon, sawtooth, and so on, depending on the number of dishes on offer and the shape and size of the area available.

-By all these methods of food serving styles, food and beverages are served to guests in a hotel room, on a flight, in a hospital, and so on.
+By all these methods of food serving, food and beverages are served to guests in a hotel room, on a flight, in a hospital, and so on.